AI-Voodoo/Red_Reaper_v2/README.md

 That’s right, we’re letting automation handle the initial labeling.
 We’re using an autoencoder, a type of deep neural network designed for anomaly detection, which will be trained on a single class.
 Our plan is to sift through the half-million emails in the Enron corpus, which range from highly confidential enterprise communications to personal emails about an employee's love life and create a training subset.
 This diverse mix means our automated method for identifying sensitive corporate communications has a serious challenge ahead.

+At the heart of this process, we [define two key strings that semantically represent the legal and financial](https://github.com/AI-Voodoo/Red_Reaper_v2/blob/main/nlp/prompts.py) undertones we hope the agent will identify as high-value.
+We then use sentence transformers to generate embeddings—numerical representations—of these strings and compare them with embeddings for every email in the corpus using cosine similarity.
+Emails that surpass a certain threshold make it into the training set for our autoencoder.

+This method can be extended by defining additional target strings such as those related to IT systems, credentials etc.